What are the Home Remedies for Wisdom Tooth Pain Relief?

 You must wait at least an hour before repeating this remedy.
 If you dislike the taste, you can rinse with plain water afterwards.
 Avoid alcohol-based mouthwashes, as they can sting and irritate the sensitive area.
 Also, avoid eating and drinking for at least 30 minutes after rinsing.

-Cucumbers, which have anti-inflammatory and antioxidant properties, may also provide relief for wisdom tooth pain.
+3. Use Cucumber Slices: Cucumbers, which have anti-inflammatory and antioxidant properties, may also provide relief for wisdom tooth pain, but there is no strong clinical evidence supporting their effectiveness in treating tooth pain.
 To use them, wash and thinly slice a cucumber and keep the slices refrigerated.
 To soothe a sore tooth, place a cold slice against it.
 Replace the new, cold slices constantly until numbness and relief are achieved.

-To use tea bags as a home treatment, steep a cup of tea and leave the tea bag in the cup.
+4. Use teabags: To use tea bags as a home treatment, steep a cup of tea and leave the tea bag in the cup.
 Then, put the whole cup (with a tea bag) in the refrigerator to chill.
 Do not put any milk, cream, or sugar in it.
 After the tea has cooled down, just remove the tea bag and put it in your mouth right on top of the sore spot.
+This may provide temporary relief due to tannins, which have mild anti-inflammatory and astringent properties.

 Wisdom tooth pain is quite common, and while you wait for removal, natural remedies and medications can help manage the discomfort.
 However, always be sure to consult your dentist before trying anything new, especially if you're already on medication.